notnisdev/Perak-IoT-Flight-Tracker/README.md

 1. Run the python collector.py first to gather the raw data.
 2. Run the cleanData.py to scrub raw logs and generate a clean dataset after the data collection period.
 3. Run the python dashboard.py to view the processed flight insights and statisical trends.

+To view the dashboard, in the terminal in vs code, make sure to type streamlit run dashboard.py or open it in Chrome by pasting this link: http://localhost:8501